China's Wang Huning, a backstage ideologue and political survivor

 Wang became well-known in China for his 1991 book, "America vs. America".
 Based on a six-month stay that included visits to 30 cities, Wang sought to understand the secret to U.S. success, in hopes of helping China to become a strong nation.

-While the book praises some aspects of the United States, it is also criticises excessive individualism, money in politics and the state of race relations.
+While the book praises some aspects of the United States, it also criticises excessive individualism, money in politics and the state of race relations.

 "The United States today faces challenges from Japan, in large part because American institutions, culture and values oppose the United States itself," Wang wrote of a time when Japan was the top U.S. economic rival.